-Although Canada is a large country, with several regional financial centres, the corporate governance community is fairly close-knit, with the result that as corporate governance best practices evolve, they tend to propagate across the country fairly quickly.
+Although Canada is a large country, with several regional financial centres, the corporate governance community is fairly close-knit, with the result that corporate governance best practices tend to propagate across the country fairly quickly.
 The Canadian Coalition of Good Governance (CCGG) and the Institute of Corporate Directors are notable governance organisations that are influential in establishing best practices and advocating for their adoption.

 The CCGG is a member organisation representing the interests of Canadian institutional investors in matters of corporate governance in Canadian public companies, with the mission of improving alignment of boards and management with the interests of shareholders.
 In recent years, the CCGG has played an influential role in advocating for majority voting standards for board elections, the adoption of shareholder engagement policies, improved board diversity, and 'say on pay' advisory votes on executive compensation.

 MEDAC (Mouvement d'éducation et de défense des actionnaires) is a shareholder rights organisation that has been prolific in submitting shareholder proposals at large Canadian companies promoting improved governance, compensation practices and shareholder accountability.